-In section 4, we showed that the fronting particle is not an applicative head, a pronoun, a movement trigger, or an element akin to AF.
-In order to assess den Dikken's approach versus our own, let us take for granted, then, that we are correct regarding the analysis of the fronting particle as the output of Chain Reduction via
+In section 4, we showed that the fronting particle is not an applicative head, a pronoun, a movement trigger, or an element akin to the AF morpheme.
+In order to assess den Dikken's approach versus our own, let us take for granted, then, that we are correct regarding the analysis of the fronting particle as the output of Chain Reduction via Substitution.
+Consider the K'iche' data below once again, involving extraction from a full CP: